esnthere/KG-IQA/README.md

 For test:
 1. Data Prepareation

    To ensure high speed, save images and lables of each dataset with 'mat' files.
 Only need to run once.
-2. Load pre-trained weight for test.
+2. Load pre-trained weight for test

    The models pre-trained on KonIQ-10k with 5%,10%,25%,80% samples are released, and each released model are obtained from the first split ().